solidsystems/wp-qr-trackr/README.md

 **QR Trackr** is a WordPress plugin for generating and tracking QR codes for posts, pages, and custom URLs.
 This repository also serves as a robust template for building any modern WordPress plugin.

 **Key Features:**
-- Modern, scalable plugin structure
+- Modular, scalable plugin structure
 - Secure, maintainable, and extensible codebase
 - Hooks/filters for free/pro separation
 - Mobile-first, accessible admin UI
 - Automated setup and testing
-- **Comprehensive PHPUnit test suite included**
+- Comprehensive PHPUnit test suite
 - DigitalOcean App Platform compatibility
 - Example project plans and automation scripts